dedis/cothority/README.md

 Based Cryptosystems" by R. Gennaro, S. Jarecki, H. Krawczyk, and T. Rabin.

-DKG enables a group of participants to generate a distributed key with each participants holding only a share of the key.
-The key is also never computed locally but generated distributively whereas the public part of the key is known by every participants.
+DKG enables a group of participants to generate a distributed key with each participants holding only a share of the associated private key.
+The private key is never computed locally but generated distributively whereas the public part of the key is known by every participants.

 The second protocol uses that distributed key to re-encrypt a symmetric key